LesFerch/RightClickTools/README.md

 ## Customizations

-Customizations, such as moving an item to the root of the context menu or removing an item you don't use, can be done with a context menu editor.
+Customizations, such as removing an item you don't use, can be done with a context menu editor.

 If you are using Windows 11 with [Custom Context Menu](https://apps.microsoft.com/detail/9pc7bzz28g0x?hl=en-US&gl=US), use that tool to modify the entries in the Windows 11 context menu.